onlineSchemaAlignmentLTQP/solidbench-multiple-vocab/README.md

 # SolidBench Multiple Vocabulary

-A SolidBench instance configured to work with multiple vocabularies for testing and development.
+A SolidBench instance configured to work with multiple vocabularies.

 ## Prerequisites